r-dbi/bigrquery/cran-comments.md

   URL: https://console.cloud.google.com/

   This appears to because the server is incorrectly configured and returns a 404 for HEAD requests.
-I've forwarded the problem on to my contact at google and they're going to look into it.

 ## Reverse dependencies